sswahn/session/README.md

 ## Features
 - **Efficient Session Management:** Simplify user session management in your AWS Cognito-authenticated applications.
 - **Token Refresh Handling:** The library seamlessly handles token refreshes, allowing you to update HTTP cookies when necessary.
-- **Intuitive API:** The `session` function provides a straightforward interface for managing sessions, making it easy to integrate into your Lambda functions.
+- **Intuitive API:** Provides a straightforward interface for managing sessions, making it easy to integrate into your Lambda functions.
-- **Environment Variable Configuration:** Utilize environment variables for flexible configuration, including DynamoDB table names, partition keys, and AWS Cognito client IDs.
+- **Environment Variable Configuration:** Utilize environment variables for flexible configuration.
 - **DynamoDB Integration:** Designed to work seamlessly with DynamoDB, the library assumes at least a minimal table design for storing session information.